Meeting the ESFA’s cyber resilience requirements for 2019/20

 Cyber resilience with ISO 27001 and ISO 22301

-All newer ISO management systems standards follow the same high-level structure, known as Annex L. This means that your ISO 27001-compliant ISMS and ISO 22301-compliant BCMS can easily be integrated in one straightforward implementation project.
+All newer ISO management systems standards follow the same high-level structure, known as Annex SL.
+This means that your ISO 27001-compliant ISMS and ISO 22301-compliant BCMS can easily be integrated into one straightforward implementation project.

 Conforming to both ISO 27001 and ISO 22301 will give you a documented cyber resilience framework capable of protecting your organisation’s networks and information systems from the majority of threats.